Xanax Withdrawal Symptoms, Signs, & Detoxification

 Physical dependence is often an indication of addiction.
 Though people who are not addicted and also use Xanax as prescribed may experience some degree of withdrawal upon stopping.

 Addiction encompasses much more than simply going through withdrawal upon substance cessation; it involves compulsively seeking and using a substance even when it has a multitude of negative effects on your life, such as:4

 - Job loss.

 - Damage to physical or mental health.

 Some people using Xanax on a prescription basis may not feel that they need any help when they decide to quit.
-However, for anyone who has developed significantly severe physical dependence on a benzodiazepine, there is a high level of risk associated with abruptly quitting.
-Medical detox provides a safe environment for withdrawal and minimizes the chances of a relapse or serious medical complications.2
+However, for anyone who has developed a significant severe physical dependence on a benzodiazepine, there is a high level of risk associated with abruptly quitting.
+Medical detox provides a safe environment for withdrawal and minimizes the chances of relapse or serious medical complications.2

 Xanax withdrawal symptoms may vary in severity from person to person, and not everyone experiences all of them.
 Xanax withdrawal symptoms include:2,5

 The biggest physical risk of withdrawal from Xanax is that of seizures.
 Seizures can be life-threatening if not treated properly.
 Another risk of Xanax withdrawal that can be extremely distressing to the individual is rebound anxiety, a condition in which anxiety symptoms recur or even escalate to a level higher than a person experienced before taking Xanax.4,6

 Additionally, some people experience a condition known as post-acute withdrawal syndrome (PAWS), in which people experience changes in mood and cognitive functioning lasting for many weeks or even months after withdrawal from a drug.
 Researchers believe that PAWS arises as a result of physiologic changes to the brain that result from repeated drug use.
 The symptoms of PAWS, as well as their severity and how often they occur, vary from person to person.
 We have listed the most common symptoms below:7